SRD-Archive/srd-archive/Heroic Cairn 2E/Rook - Heroic Cairn 2E.md

 Fatigue that you gained from casting or memorizing spells.
 8. **Mystical Talent (repeatable):** You know 2 cantrips that you can cast without gaining Fatigue.
+9. **Arcane Elemental Affinity (repeatable):** When you take this feat, choose from Acid, Cold, Fire, Lightning, or Poison damage.
+You now have +1 armor against it (still with a maximum armor of 3).
+Additionally, you can perform an magical attack of that type that does Enhanced damage at the cost of 1 Fatigue.
+10. **Eldrich Spellcasting (repeatable):** A powerful being has given you access to two spells you can cast without a spellbook or scroll.
+You may change the spells known to you if your patron allows it.
+You also can use the cantrip **Eldrich Blast:** A magical beam does d8+d8 force damage.

 ## Ranger Feats